PlasmaPy/plasmapy.github.io/web/pages/meetings/weekly.md

 ### Overview

-Every Tuesday PlasmaPy hosts its weekly online community meeting to cover the various ongoing topics and development, with some occasional bonus puns from Nick Murphy.
+Every Tuesday PlasmaPy hosts its weekly online community meeting to cover the various ongoing development topics, with some occasional bonus puns from Nick Murphy.
 This call is hosted on [Jitsi] with the [minutes and agenda] available on Google Drive.
 The schedule is also published on our [calendar][google calendar].
-Each meeting is generally announced on our [Matrix chat][chat], with any last minute changes also being on the chat.
+Each meeting is announced on our [Matrix chat][chat] about an hour before the start, with any last minute changes also being announced there.